A NOTE FROM SALLY KAPLAN, PROGRAM DIRECTOR

 If you wish to learn more or to schedule a conversation about advance care planning, contact us at firstname.lastname@example.org.

-We will engage New Yorkers in compassionate, value-driven conversations about advance care planning, so they may live with the comfort of knowing their choices will be honored by loved ones and health care professionals.
+We will engage New Yorkers in compassionate, value-driven conversations about advance care planning, so they may live with the comfort of knowing their choices will be known, respected and honored by their health care agents, medical professionals and other important people in their lives.

-Guided by Jewish values, we envision a community that embraces advance care planning as a natural part of life, where end of life decisions are known, respected, and honored.
+Guided by Jewish values, we envision a community that embraces advance care planning, elevates health care decision making, and honors the end of life as part of the sacred life cycle.

 MY WIFE SAID YOU MAY WANT TO MARRY ME